mgibbs1259/mary-gibbs-dev/content/blog/ds-interviewing-kmeans/index.md

 KMeans divides the data into a predetermined number (_k_) of clusters with a center point known as the centroid.
 The KMeans algorithm minimizes the sum of squares distance between every obervation and its centroid, maximizing the sum of squares distance between clusters.

-KMeans has applications in customer segmentation, document classification, basic recommendation systems, etc. As a side note, I used KMeans in my personal projet spotihue to find the most prominent colors in the album artwork of the currently playing song on my Spotify account.
+KMeans has applications in customer segmentation, document classification, basic recommendation systems, etc. As a side note, I used KMeans in my personal projet SpotiHue to find the most prominent colors in the album artwork of the currently playing song on my Spotify account.
 I'll discuss this project in more detail in a future blog post.

 ## Basic Implementation of KMeans in Python